Physical-Intelligence/openpi/README.md

 JAX and PyTorch implementations handle precision as follows:

 **JAX:**
-1. Inference: weights and activations are bfloat16 except for selected layers in float32
+1. Inference: weights and activations are bfloat16 except for selected activations in float32
 2. Training: weights and gradients are float32, activations are bfloat16

 **PyTorch:**
-1. Inference: matches JAX - weights and activations are bfloat16 except for selected layers in float32
+1. Inference: matches JAX - weights and activations are bfloat16 except for selected activations in float32
-2. Training: supports either all float32 or the same mixed precision as inference (default) You can change it by setting `pytorch_training_precision` in the config.
-Per GPU batch size can be 64 with mixed precision but 16 with float32 on a 80GB memory A100 or H100.
-Further optimizations to reduce memory consumption can be done in the future.
+2. Training: supports either all float32 all bfloat16.
+You can change it by setting `pytorch_training_precision` in the config.
+Per GPU batch size can be 64 with bfloat16 but 16 with float32 on an 80GB memory A100 or H100.
+Further optimizations and mixed precision training are TODO.

 ### Validation Results